mhaseebtariq/data-scientist-demystified/README.md

 5. Building monitoring tools which could assist in improving/controlling the models output

 #### What are models
-A model is a “representation” of a physical object; a process; a system; or a phenomenon.
+A model is a “representation” (or simplification) of a physical object; a process; a system; or a phenomenon.
 A representation is by definition not accurate, therefore, we have the aphorism:
 >All models are wrong, but some are useful.